cessamutiaraa/User-Behavioral-Analysis/README.md

 Data Features consist of order id, fare of each trip, pickup datetime, passenger count, and coordinates of pickup and drop off location.
 # Project Goals
-How to increase Uber’s order growth by 3% within a year from 2014? (masukin tableau graph)
+How to increase Uber’s order growth by 3% within a year from 2014? (masukin tableau graph) For the project purpose, 2015 would become the year that Uber should implement the suggested campaign, since we only had the data from January - June, the campaign focused on how to increase the orders in July - December, so Uber could increase ~ 3% of the total orders in 2015
 # Methodology
 ## Data Preparation & Cleaning
 Data Preparation, Outlier and Null Cleaning are fully done with Python (Google Colaboratory).